1. Getting Started

-In this section, you’ll learn how to list the available tags, how to create new tags, and what the different types of tags are.
+In this section, you’ll learn how to list existing tags, how to create and delete tags, and what the different types of tags are.

 A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.

 Annotated tags, however, are stored as full objects in the Git database.
-They’re checksummed; contain the tagger name, e-mail, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
+They’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
 It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.